 If you’ve ever been to a Tampa Bay Lightning game you might’ve seen the Tesla coil they fire off when the Lightning score, it’s pretty awesome!
 Check out this video below to see it in action.

 Florida would not be a habitable place if it wasn’t for the electricity that powers our air conditioning.
 Even if you’re just buying a vacation home down here, you’ll need to have the power on to run air conditioning in order to keep the humidity low and prevent mold/mildew.

-You’ll want to reach out to Duke Energy to get set up.
+You’ll want to start at the Duke Energy Start, Stop or Move Page here to get set up.
 This should also be done about a week before closing although many times can be completed in 2-3 business days.

 2. Trash / Recycling